jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the person complies with any conditions in the Commissioner’s approval; and (c) there is no material change in the provisions in subpart LY of that Act and any associated provisions.
   (d)
-(2) The Commissioner may, in accordance with this section, approve a person’s research and development activities for an income year (the first income year), the income year immediately before (the prior year), and up to 2 income years immediately after, if the person makes an application in accordance with subsection (3) on or before the 7th day of the 2nd month after the end of the first income year.
+(2) The Commissioner may, in accordance with this section, approve a person’s research and development activities for an income year (the first income year), the income year immediately before (the prior year), and up to 2 income years immediately after, if the person makes an application in accordance with subsection (3) on or before the last day of the 3rd month after the end of the first income year.
 For a prior year, the Commissioner may only approve supporting research and development activities described in section LY 5(1)﻿(ab)﻿(i) of the Income Tax Act 2007.
 (3) A person must apply to the Commissioner for approval in the form prescribed by the Commissioner, including— (a) the activities the person wants the Commissioner to approve; and (b) the income years for which approval is sought; and